Geek4IT/Geek4IT.github.io/_posts/2014-4-27-Design-Patterns.md

 ###	Structural Patterns

 - Adapter

+	Convert the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

 - Bridge

+	Decouple an abstraction from its implementation so that the two can vary independently.

 - Composite

+	Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

 - Decorator

+	Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 - Facade

+	Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 - Flyweight

+	Use sharing to support large numbers of fine-grained objects efficiently.

 - Proxy

+	Provide a surrogate or placeholder for another object to control access to it.

 ### Behaviour Patterns

 - Chain of Responsibility

+	Avoid coupling the sender of a request to its receiver by giving morethan one object a chance to handle the request.
+Chain the receivingobjects and pass the request along the chain until an objecthandles it.

 - Command

+	Encapsulate a request as an object, thereby letting you parameterizeclients with different requests, queue or log requests, and supportundoable operations.

 - Interpreter
 - Iterator
 - Mediator